-43. J Champer, Z Wen, A Luthra, R Reeves, J Chung, Chen Liu, YL Lee, J Liu, E Yang, PW Messer, AG Clark (2018).
-Multiple loci of small effect confer wide variability in efficiency and resistance rate of CRISPR gene drive. bioRxiv.
+45. J Champer, Z Wen, A Luthra, R Reeves, J Chung, C Liu, YL Lee, J Liu, E Yang, PW Messer, AG Clark (2019).
+CRISPR Gene Drive Efficiency and Resistance Rate Is Highly Heritable with No Common Genetic Loci of Large Effect.
+Genetics.
+212:333

-40. BC Haller, J Galloway, J Kelleher, PW Messer*, PL Ralph* (2018) (*co-senior authors).
-Tree-sequence recording in SLiM opens new horizons for forward-time simulation of whole genomes. bioRxiv.
+40. BC Haller, J Galloway, J Kelleher, PW Messer*, PL Ralph* (2019) (*co-senior authors).
+Tree-sequence recording in SLiM opens new horizons for forward-time simulation of whole genomes.
+Molecular Ecology Resources.
+19:552

 38. D Duneau, H Sun, J Revah, K San Miguel, HD Kunerth, IV Caldas, PW Messer, J Scott, N Buchon (2018).
 Signatures of insecticide selection in the genome of Drosophila melanogaster.
-G3: Genes, Genomes, Genetics (in press).
+G3: Genes, Genomes, Genetics.
+8:3469

 36. J Champer, R Reeves, S Oh, C Liu, J Liu, AG Clark, PW Messer (2017).
 Novel CRISPR/Cas9 gene drive constructs reveal insights into mechanisms of resistance allele formation and drive efficiency in genetically diverse populations.
 PLoS Genetics.
 13:e1006796